jkomoros/boardgame/TUTORIAL.md

 Base includes a lot of base functionality and defaults.
 The most important is its `Legal()` method, which is where much of the notion of Phases is implemented.
 More on that in a later section.
 For now it's important to know that if you embed a move anonymously in your own move struct, it's very important to always call your "super"'s Legal method as well, because non-trivial logic is encoded in it in Base.

 Another simple type of move is `FixUp`.
-It's a simple embedding of `Base`, but if your move is a FixUp move it's best to embed it so that `auto.Config` will treat it as a FixUp move automatically.
+It's a simple embedding of `Base`, but if your move is a FixUp move it's best to embed it so that `moves.AutoConfigurer` will treat it as a FixUp move automatically.

 ##### moves.CurrentPlayer